Actindo-AG/Documentation/RetailSuiteAccounting/Integration/04_ManageFiscalYear.md

 ![Delete a fiscal year](../../Assets/Screenshots/RetailSuiteAccounting/Settings/FiscalYears/EditFiscalYear.png "[Delete a fiscal year]")

 1. Select the fiscal year to be deleted.
-  > [Warning] Be aware that the fiscal year will be deleted permanently.
+  > [Note] Be aware that the fiscal year will be deleted permanently.

 2. Click the [DELETE] button.
    A confirmation window warns about a potential loss of data.
 Click [OK] if you want to proceed.
 A small pop-up confirms that the fiscal year has been deleted.
 The deleted fiscal year is no longer displayed in the list.